Keyfactor/sectigo-metadata-sync/README.md

   Password for the Sectigo account.

 * **sectigoCustomerUri**
- This is a static value that determined the customer's account on the Certificate Platform.
+ This is a static value that determines the customer's account on the Certificate Platform.
 This can be found as part of the portal login URL `https://hard.cert-manager.com/customer/{CustomerUri}`

 * **sectigoAPIUrl**
   Base URL for Sectigo’s API (e.g., `https://cert-manager.com`).

 * **keyfactorLogin**
   Keyfactor domain and username, in the form `DOMAIN\\Username`.
+If using OAuth authentication, this can be set to `null`.
+The Keyfactor account must have API access and permissions to create/update metadata fields, and alter certificate data.

 * **keyfactorPassword**
   Password for the Keyfactor account.
+If using OAuth authentication, this can be set to `null`.

 * **keyfactorAPIUrl**
   Full Keyfactor API endpoint (e.g., `https://your-keyfactor-server.com/keyfactorapi`).
+This applies to both basic and OAuth authentication.

 * **keyfactorDateFormat**
   Date/time format to use when reading Date information from Keyfactor for SCtoKF mode.
 Varies based on your Keyfactor Command version.